Natalie's Health

 Instructions

-• In the meantime, heath up your waffle maker until it's completely HOT (the green light must be on).
+• Turn on the waffle maker and let it heat until it's hot (the green light must be on).

-• Grease the waffle maker with coconut oil cooking spray or melted coconut oil using the brush.
+• Coat waffle plates with cooking spray or melted coconut oil using the brush.

 Notes